New Bethel Baptist Church rings in New Year

 “Reverend Lee is one of those individuals who’s been around.
 He’s always been kind of that go-to person.
 If you want his history on the city or if you need help in the city — he’s that one person you can always depend on that will give you sound advice and give you good direction.”

-Reverend Lee has been with the church for 57 years and has spent his time focusing on human relations and civil rights.
+Reverend Lee has spent his time focusing on human relations and civil rights.
 He led the city through the Civil Rights movement.

 “I think we need to make sure that we’re continually working on that message — bringing all segments.
 Whether it civic, social, [or] religious to the table so we can help rebuild the City of Youngstown.”